bfaludi/aqs-sweeper/README.md

 **Parameters**:

-- `-c` `--config`: Configuration file. (optional)
+- `-c` `--config`: Configuration file (optional).
 - `-a` `--account`: Azure Storage's account name.
 - `-k` `--key`: Azure Storage's account key.
 - `-q` `--queue`: Queue name of the Azure Queue Storage.
 - `-p` `--blobpath`: Azure Blob Storage's path to store the final files.
 Example: `wasbs://container/blob/path/`
 - `-d` `--tmpdir`: Temporary files will be created here.
-- `-n` `--number`: One file will contains approx. this amount of line.
+- `-n` `--number`: One file will contain approx. this amount of line.
-- `-v` `--visibility`: ?
+- `-v` `--visibility`: Length of the invisible state of a message in move in seconds.
 - `-w` `--worker`: Dumping and deleting are asynchronous.
-Number of worker you want to use.
+Number of workers you want to use.
 - `-o` `--once`: Stops after the first iteration.
 - `--dryrun`: Dry-run mode.
-Don't delete the messages and the messages will be available after the read.
+Doesn't delete the messages and the messages will be available after the read.
 It won't remove the temporary file's content.

-For testing purposes I'd recommend to use the `-o` and `--dryrun` option.
+For testing purposes I'd recommend to use the `-o` and `--dryrun` options.

 ### Configuration

-You can create a configuration file to setup the library and to avoid unecessary parameters.
+You can create a configuration file to set up the library and to avoid unecessary parameters.
 Save this as `config.ini`.

 ```ini
 [sweeper]